 He has Separation Anxiety

 Puppies that stay away from their owners for an extended period of time can develop separation anxiety.
-Along with excessive barking, they exhibit other symptoms like depression, destructiveness, and inappropriate pooping habits.
+Along with excessive barking, they exhibit other symptoms like depression, destructiveness.
 They also tend to become compulsive barkers just to listen to the sound of their voice.
 This behavior includes repetitive movements like running in circles.

 Ways to Control a Puppy Barking for Attention